manfredsteyer/ng-upgrade-lab/03_ngUpgrade2.md

 12. Compile the project to make sure that there are no TypeScript errors.

 13. Refresh the project in your browser and ensure that the app uses the ``MigratedPassengerService`` now.
-If this is the case, you should see an corresponding debug message in the browser console when searching for passengers.
+If this is the case you should see a corresponding debug message in the browser console when searching for passengers.

-## Migrating FlightEditComponent and passing an routing parameter
+## Migrating FlightEditComponent and passing a routing parameter

 1. Navigate to the folder ``flight-edit`` and explore the files ``flight-edit.component.ts`` as well as ``flight-edit.component.html``.
 2. Copy those files and name them ``migrated-flight-edit.component.ts`` and ``migrated-flight-edit.component.html``.